ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/server/configuration/configuration-options.markdown

 # Server Configuration
-RavenDB is **Safe by Default** which means its set of options are configured for best safe.
-However these options can be manually configured in order to provide different server behavior.
+RavenDB is **Safe by Default** which means its set of options are configured for best safety.
+However, these options can be manually configured in order to accommodate different server behavior.

 ## Setting Config Options
-There are few ways to configure option values before initiating new server's instance.
+There are few ways to configure option values before initiating the new server's instance.

 ### Environment Variable
 Setting environment variable with the following sytax will set a configuration value.

-Usage:
+#Usage:
  `RAVEN_<ConfigOption>` or `RAVEN.<ConfigOption>`

-Example:
+#Example:
 ```
 export RAVEN_Setup.Mode=None
 ```